-Ovens and stoves consist of several basic and more intricate parts.
+There are several basic and more intricate parts that can cause oven and stove problems.
 When just of these parts fails, it can render your appliance just about useless.
 Fortunately, thanks to professional appliance repair services, there’s no need to toss your oven or stove just yet!
 In almost every case, repairs prove more cost effective and faster than replacing the appliance.
-If your stove or oven gives you trouble, keep these common problems in mind as a potential diagnosis.
+If you’re experiencing oven or stove problems, keep these common causes in mind as a potential diagnosis.

 If your oven is not able to maintain a consistent temperature, then baking or roasting will be pretty much impossible.
 Food will either end up burned or undercooked if cooked at all.
 This problem could be due to a faulty thermostat or another related part.
 Replacing this part will have you cooking up a storm in no time.